British International Motor Show

-The British Motor Show is committed to a presence at Farnborough until at least 2025 and will now become an annual event as opposed to its previous bi-annual format.

 History

 Britain's first motor show—for horseless carriages—was held in South Kensington in 1896 at the Imperial Institute under the auspices of Lawson's Motor Car Club.

 The first British Motor Show organised by the Society of Motor Manufacturers and Traders (SMMT) was held at The Crystal Palace, London in 1903, the same year that the speed limit was raised from 14 mph to 20 mph by the Motor Car Act 1903 and two years before the formation of The AA.

+In 1905, it moved to Olympia, London, where it was held for the next 32 years before moving to the Earls Court Exhibition Centre from 1937 until 1976, except for the period of World War II during which time there were no shows.